Aureus-Lunae/lunaebot/README.md

-# lunaebot
+# Lunaebot
 A nodejs twitchbot made by Aureus Lunae.
+For now it has the following features:
+Pokémon Moves Lookup
+/metronome
+Custom Commands

 # Installation
 This bot use nodejs.
 We recommend you to install this first.
 You can download it here: https://nodejs.org/en/